Aider-AI/aider/docs/install.md

 # Installing aider

+## pip install aider-chat

-## Install the "aider-chat" package with pip from one of these sources:
+Install the “aider-chat” package with pip from one of these sources:

 * PyPI hosts the released and most stable version:
   * `python -m pip install aider-chat`